-This policy outlines the ways in which Netdeen Pty Ltd ACN 071 116 802, its related entities and franchisees trading as ‘GJ Gardner Homes’ (“We“) collect, use, disclose, store, secure, manage and dispose of your Personal Information in accordance with the Australian Privacy Principles (“the APP’s“) and the General Data Protection Regulations (GDRP).
+This policy outlines the ways in which Netdeen Pty Ltd ACN 071 116 802 and its associated and related entities trading as ‘GJ Gardner Homes’ (“We“) collect, use, disclose, store, secure, manage and dispose of your Personal Information in accordance with the Australian Privacy Principles (“the APP’s“) and the General Data Protection Regulations (“GDPR”).

 We are committed to safeguarding the privacy of our website visitors and service users.

-Where the words “Personal Information” are used in this policy, that expression means information or an opinion that is either specifically about you, or if you are not specifically identified but you are reasonable capable of being identified, irrespective as to:
+Where the words “Personal Information” are used in this policy, that expression means any information (or an opinion) that is either specifically about you or another identifiable natural person, or if you or they are not specifically identified but you are reasonable capable of being identified, irrespective as to:

 How we use your Personal Information